-- The college president or designee determines the composition of the student conduct panel.
+- 4. A student who is subject to a sanction of expulsion or suspension, except summary suspension, for more than nine (9) days may agree to accept the sanction, or may request a formal hearing.
+The formal hearing should be held within a reasonable time.
+Other sanctions shall be accepted or may be appealed in accordance with the college's appeal procedures. - 5.
+If the accused student fails to appear for the informal hearing, the administrator may proceed to review and act upon the complaint in his/her absence and shall notify the student in writing of an action taken. - 6.
+A sanction shall not become effective during the time in which a student seeks an appeal or formal hearing, unless, in the discretion of the administrator, it is necessary to implement an immediate sanction for the safety and welfare of the college community. - B. Formal Hearing. - The college president or designee determines the composition of the student conduct panel.
 Students serving on the student conduct panel shall be elected by the student body or appointed by the campus student association.
-Student conduct panel hearings shall be conducted by a student conduct panel according to the following quidelines: - Student conduct panel hearings normally shall be conducted in private. - b.
+Student conduct panel hearings shall be conducted by a student conduct panel according to the following guidelines: - a.
+Student conduct panel hearings normally shall be conducted in private. - b.
 Students or organizations referred for a formal hearing shall be given adequate advance notice in writing of the time, place, and date of the hearing.
 A student or organization's failure to appear at the hearing shall not prevent the hearing from proceeding as scheduled. - c.
 Within a reasonable time prior to the hearing, the student must be informed in writing of: a) the complaint; b) the evidence to be presented against him/her; c) a list of witnesses; and d) the nature of their testimony. - d.
 In hearings involving more than one accused student or organization, the administrator, in his or her discretion, may permit the hearing concerning each student to be conducted either separately or jointly. - e.
 The student shall be given the opportunity to speak in his/her own defense, to present witnesses and to question any witnesses and to have an advocate present.
 The advocate may provide advice to the student, but may not participate in any questioning.
 When there is a likelihood that a student involved in conduct proceedings will face criminal prosecution for a serious offense, it may be advisable that the student have an attorney as the advocate.